chinanf-boy/awesome-stars/README.md

 - [phantomjs](https://github.com/ariya/phantomjs) - Scriptable Headless Browser
 - [electron-api-demos](https://github.com/electron/electron-api-demos) - Explore the Electron APIs
 - [requests-html](https://github.com/kennethreitz/requests-html) - Pythonic HTML Parsing for Humans™
-- [30-seconds-of-css](https://github.com/30-seconds/30-seconds-of-css) - A curated collection of useful CSS snippets.
+- [30-seconds-of-css](https://github.com/30-seconds/30-seconds-of-css) - A curated collection of useful CSS snippets you can understand in 30 seconds or less.
 - [eqcss](https://github.com/eqcss/eqcss) - EQCSS is a CSS Reprocessor that introduces Element Queries, Scoped CSS, a Parent selector, and responsive JavaScript to all browsers IE8 and up
 - [pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [ServiceWorker](https://github.com/w3c/ServiceWorker) - The Service Worker Specification https://w3c.github.io/ServiceWorker/